centreon/centreon-archived/doc/en/installation/common/install_iso.rst

 .. note::
     It is okay that you can't enable the “network time” option in this screen.
-    It will become enabled automatically when you configure it the network and hostname.
+    It will become enabled automatically when you configure the network and hostname.

 Configuring the network